dialogos-project/dialogos-distribution/README.md

 # DialogOS distribution.

+**Please report problems with the dialogos-distribution project on the [DialogOS issue tracker](https://github.com/dialogos-project/dialogos/issues)**

 This repository ties together the core of DialogOS with various plugins that should be distributed by containing all the relevant dependencies in its `build.gradle`, as well as all required data files (e.g. models for speech recognition).